wayiam/getEntry/README.md

 It provides a way to add, edit and search records by different parameters.

 The main objective of this Visitor app is to simplify the process of entering in the college campus.

 By this the app we can enter the campus just by scanning the barcode which is placed in the students ID card.
 From these scanning the students time of entering and all date all the  details are recorded in the security guards in system.

-This app is very safe and easy to be used by anyone.
+Visitor app is very safe and easy to be used by anyone.

+Here how it looks :